 The October 3 workshop will also feature a presentation of a preliminary draft O Street design framework.
 The design framework will set the outlines of the emerging streetscape design.
 The public is welcome to comment on it at the October 3 workshop.

 How to Stay in Touch:

 Visit this webpage or find us on Facebook under “Envision O Street”.
-Please like us on Facebook and let your friends know about us.
+Please like us on Facebook and let your friends know about this project.